 “… textile-reinforced lightweight structures and hybrid materials replace conventional materials, for higher resource-efficiency in mobility, construction and consumer products...”

 Area 1 – Textile Based Composites focusses on a general understanding of textile structures in composites.

-Starting from fibers, linear materials (intermingled fibre bands, carbon rovings, cables and yarns) the development of fabric structure (band weaving, knitting, braiding) including embroidery structures for tailored fibre placement follows a general scientific approach to understand the behaviour of textile based structures in composites.
+Starting from fibers, linear materials (intermingled fibre bands, carbon rovings, cables and yarns) and the development of fabric structure (band weaving, knitting, braiding) including embroidery structures for tailored fiber placement follows a general scientific approach to understand the behavior of textile-based structures in composites.

-Vision: “better performance requires integrated approaches, thus functional textiles will contain less components but more intelligence …”
+“…better performance requires integrated approaches, thus functional textiles will contain less components but more intelligence …”